Director, Alabama Department of Economic and Community Affairs

 Boswell serves on the State Broadband Advisory Committee, which seeks to provide broadband access to rural areas across the state.
 In 2013, Boswell graduated in the 23rd class of Leadership Alabama, which puts leaders from all over Alabama together to work in concert to help move Alabama forward.

-Boswell and his wife, the former Melinda K. Modlin of New Brockton, have been married for 38 years and are the proud parents of a daughter, Alane Boswell Williams, and the grandparents of 18-month-old Gavin Williams.
-The Boswell’s are expecting a second grandchild to be born in the summer of 2017.
+Boswell and his wife, the former Melinda K. Modlin of New Brockton, have been married for 38 years and are the proud parents of a daughter, Alane Boswell Williams, and the grandparents of Gavin Williams.